 Another prime lens from the Canon, the EF 50mm f/1.8 STM Lens comes with a standard 50mm focal length.
 The aperture on the device has 7 blades, creating a heptagonal aperture shape which can disrupt bokeh and produce a lower quality out of focus area.
 Nonetheless, the 1.8 aperture size does give the lens justice by creating more contrast between focal areas and the background.

-While it doesn’t really offer the best results compared to higher ranked options, the price does make up for the performance.
+While it doesn’t really offer the best results compared to higher ranked options, the price does make up for the performance to put it in the third place for the best lens for food photography.
 All in all, you’re getting a great lens that does the job minus the steep price that comes with other options on the list.